 Social networks provide a perfect place for people to learn more about a product or service.
 Reading through other people’s experiences and reviews can help customers to make the right decision and potentially make a purchase.

 (Source: ODM Group)

-Shopify is the second most successful eCommerce platform, and most of their social media orders come from Facebook.
+Shopify is the second most successful eCommerce platform, and most of their social media orders come through Facebook.
 This social network is, by far, the most influential when it comes to boosting sales.

-20. 75% of Instagram users visited a site after looking at an advertising post.
+21. 75% of Instagram users have taken action, such as visiting a website, after looking at an Instagram advertising post.

 Instagram is primarily a visual social network that focuses on posting images and photos.
 Over the years, it has transformed into a handy tool for businesses that want to increase traffic and boost sales.
 It does a great job of redirecting users to business websites.

-While Facebook does wonders when it comes to getting orders, Instagram has a higher-order value.
-The average order on Instagram is $65 followed by Facebook ($55), Twitter ($46), and YouTube ($38).
+While Facebook does wonders when it comes to getting orders, Instagram has a higher order value.
+The average order is 10 dollars higher on Instagram than it is on Facebook and other social networks.